mc0110/inetbox2mqtt/README.md

 <div align = center>

 # inetbox2mqtt
-## Control your TRUMA heater over a MQTT broker
+## Control your TRUMA heater and Aventa aircon over a MQTT broker

 ### Version for ESP32 and RP pico w
 <br/>